Souliotes: Self-identification

 In the eighteenth century common traits in their appearance, such as displaying shaved forehead and temples, their social structure, common mores, and activities such as brigandage and war reinforced the sense of belonging in the same place-based community and gradually caused clan identities to transform into the consciousness of a particular moral and cultural community related to its abode, while distinguishing the Souliots from the surrounding Greek-speaking and Albanian-speaking populations.
-Among themselves, Souliotes spoke Albanian, despite the prestige of the Greek language in that period, and their social-anthropological organization faithfuly reflected the Albanian customary law.
+Among themselves, Souliotes spoke Albanian, despite the prestige of the Greek language in that period, and their social-anthropological organization faithfully reflected the Albanian customary law.
 At the beginning of the Greek War of Independence the Christian Albanian Souliotes were still unfamiliar with ideas of nationalism and they did not see themselves as leading "Greek armies", even declaring in a letter to the Russian Tsar that they do not have anything in common with the "other Greeks" (probably referring to the Rum millet), feeling closer to fellow Albanian Muslims instead.
 During the Greek War of Independence the Souliotes identified entirely with the Greek national cause.